 )For this assignment, I decided that I would focus on the indicator that stood out to me the most in this module and the strategies and resources that I can utilize to strengthen that indicator in my curriculum.
-I believe that all educators want a more engaged, motivated student, and I agree that culturally responsive pedagogy and diversity are great ways to get a student involved.
+All educators want a more engaged, motivated student, and I agree that culturally responsive pedagogy and diversity are great ways to get a student involved.

 In conclusion, I really enjoyed this assignment.
 I learned about a lot of resources and strategies that will make my online learning/teaching stronger.
 I have websites and resources to look more into.
 Right now, all the options are a little overwhelming, but I am excited to synthesize what I have learned.
 I have just begun to study culturally responsive education, and I know there is much more to learn about it, but I can see how it can positively affect my teaching and learning, and more importantly, my students’ learning needs.